BDC Hamburger Icon

 1. Find low-credit agricultural lenders.

-Prospective farm owners can search for companies that lend to those with poor credit.
-Although good credit earns you better interest rates, lenders still approve those with bad credit albeit with higher APRs.
+Prospective farm owners can search for companies and alternative lenders that lend to those with poor credit.
+Although good credit earns you better interest rates, lenders still approve those with bad credit, albeit with higher APRs and stringent repayment terms.
 Once your credit score improves, you could refinance the loan at a lower rate.

 2. Gather proof of your farming experience (and be prepared to present it).

 Government programs like the FSA are less restrictive about what credit scores they permit from applicants.
-They will look at your credit score but also consider your background in the farming industry.
-If you have significant farming experience, then you’re more likely to be approved even with a less than desirable score.
+They will look at your credit score but consider your background in the farming industry too.
+If you have significant farming experience, you’re more likely to be approved even with a less-than-desirable score.

 3. Have someone co-sign your loan.

-Another tip for getting approved for a farm loan with bad credit is to enlist the help of a cosigner.
-If the co-signer has better credit than you, your loan is more likely to get accepted by the lending agency.
+Another tip for getting approved for a farm loan with bad credit is enlisting a co-signer’s help.
+If the co-signer has better credit than you, your loan will likely be accepted by the lending agency.

 4. Pursue income-based loans.

-Some lenders will approve you based on your farm’s income, rather than your credit score.
-These lenders will let any farm with income above a certain minimum, which varies by loan provider, borrow money.
+Some lenders will approve you based on your farm’s income instead of your credit score.
+These lenders will let any farm with income above a specific minimum, which varies by loan provider, borrow money.
 These loans are often quickly approved, though they may be on the smaller side.

-5. Show that your bad credit doesn’t define you.
+5. Show your bad credit doesn’t define you.

 Farming experience can prove more important than your credit score to some lenders.
-So too can other factors such as your debt ratio, business plan and possession of high-value assets – especially those of greater value than your loan.
-Include these items along with your loan application, and you just might get the funding you need.
+Other factors matter too, such as the business debt you carry, your debt-to-income ratio, your business plan, and possession of high-value assets — especially those more valuable than your loan.
+Include these items with your loan application, and you just might get the funding you need.

 author image